- Harvard Law School (J.D., Cum Laude, 1981)

 - Fraud and Abuse Compliance

 Mr. Levine was appointed by the United States Sentencing Commission to be Chair of the Practitioners Advisory Group (PAG), a standing defense attorney advisory group to the Commission.
+In 2018, he was named a Fellow of the American College of Trial Lawyers (ACTL), an invitation-only organization of trial lawyers from the United States and Canada whose professional careers have been marked by the highest standards of advocacy, ethical conduct, and professionalism.
 In 2016, Mr. Levine was honored by the Pennsylvania Association of Criminal Defense Lawyers (PACDL) with the Alan Jay Josel Advocacy Award for his advocacy in the U.S. Supreme Court case, United States v.
 Elonis (the “Facebook threats” case).

 During his time at the Department of Justice, Mr. Levine was a member of national working groups responsible for implementing “white collar” law enforcement policies concerning health care and government contracting fraud, qui tam lawsuits and electronic discovery.
 Before leading the 80-lawyer Criminal Division at the U.S. Attorney's Office, he supervised both its Public Corruption and its Government & Health Care Fraud Units.
 He successfully prosecuted multi-month RICO or conspiracy trials in the areas of bank fraud, tax shelter fraud, public corruption and domestic terrorism and received the Attorney General's Award for Distinguished Service, the Justice Department’s second-highest award.
 His experience extends across enforcement agencies including the FBI, IRS, SEC, EPA, Postal Inspection Service, DEA and Offices of Inspector General (OIG) for HHS, FDA, and Departments of Defense, Transportation, and Labor.